cpapdotcom/usx-css-sass-style-guide/README.md

-# USX CSS / Sass Style Guide
+# USX CSS / SASS Style Guide

 *The USX approach to CSS and SASS*